🏆 Weekend Plug-In Year In Review: The Best Religion Journalism Of 2023 🔌

 (ANALYSIS) Good morning, Weekend Plug-in readers!

-For today’s special year-end edition, I asked some of the nation’s top religion journalists to share their favorite or most important story they produced during 2023.
+For today’s special year-end edition, I asked some of the nation’s top religion journalists to share their favorite or most important story from 2023.

 It’s a holiday week, so I didn’t catch up with everybody.
 But once again this year, I sure appreciate my Godbeat colleagues who responded — more than 60 in all.